Skip to main content

 Step 4: Add and Connect Action Nodes

 Next, you will build the journey using "Action" nodes.
+Click the required Action on the left panel.

 image.png